 Soulbury Committee background

-ATL members who work as education advisers for local education authorities are likely to be employed on terms and conditions determined by the Soulbury Committee.
+ATL members who work as education advisers for local authorities are likely to be employed on the terms and conditions determined by the Soulbury Committee.

 In addition to the annual pay increase, this committee determines the national salary framework.
 On other conditions of service issues, the Soulbury agreement ensures that Soulbury officers have conditions which are not less favourable than other local government staff employed in the authority they work in.

 Local authorities are able to use their discretion as to where they appoint on the Soulbury scale, but the Soulbury Committee have issued advice and guidance on where different levels of adviser posts should be placed on the pay scale with recommended minimum lowest points.

 In 2000-01, the committee agreed a framework for structured professional assessment which involves officers being able to apply to their chief education officer to receive either one or two additional pay points on the Soulbury pay spine.

 The report by the Soulbury Committee on the salary scales and conditions of service for Soulbury officers can be downloaded here.